UoY-IM-MPIE/mpie-p62-controlling-animation/README.md

 -	CTRL to walk slowly (and as you’ll see later crouch)

 ## Task 2: Downloading and adding a character with an idle animation:
-You might have noticed that the ThirdPersonController prefab doesn’t actually show a character.
+You might have noticed that the ThirdPersonController prefab does not actually show a character.
 Rather, the player is represented in the scene using a simple capsule shaped object.
 In this task, we’re going to change this by downloading a character, and an associated animation, and replacing the capsule with them.

 We’ll be sourcing our characters from https://www.mixamo.com/.
 This is a service that you can access with your Adobe account (university login).
 It provides a library of characters and animations that can be applied to them.